Jamie Gentry: Blossoming

 For more than twelve years, Jamie has created moccasins by hand, often collaborating with clients through highly customized beadwork.
 In this exhibition, however, she turns inward, creating solely for herself rather than for sale.
 These works mark a powerful shift in her practice: a journey of self-discovery, growth, and the deliberate act of making art as a gift of joy to oneself.

-The exhibition also features large-format photographs that place the moccasins within the landscapes that inspired them, offering a poetic dialogue between object and environment.
-Together, the works invite viewers to consider care, intention, and the beauty that emerges when creativity is guided by personal freedom.
+Additionally, a selection of photographs offers glimpses into the artist’s wider practice and the journeys these works take beyond the studio.
+Together, the works offer a poetic dialogue between object and environment and invite viewers to consider care, intention, and the beauty that emerges when creativity is guided by personal freedom.

 🔴 Artist Bio 🔴